vr-pan-junjun/vr-pan-junjun.github.io/content/authors/Xinyu Wang/_index.md

 ---
 # Display name
-title: Lei Wang（王磊）
+title: Xinyu Wang（王心雨）

 # Full Name (for SEO)
-first_name: Lei
+first_name: Xinyu
 last_name: Wang

 # Is this the primary user of the site?